 Diagrams of Theory: Burgess’ Concentric Zone Model

-The sort of activities gathered under the label of The Chicago School (of American sociology, not economics) was a departure from the macro-historical and trans-national comparisons of the evolutionary sociology that dominated American academia in the late 19th century.
+The sort of activities gathered under the label of The Chicago School (of American sociology, not economics) was a drastic departure from the macro-historical and trans-national comparisons of the evolutionary sociology that dominated American academia in the late 19th century.
 In addition to pioneering the use of ethnographic and case study methods in sociology, The Chicago School also focused heavily on “the city,” forging the foundation of urban sociology.
-Among the many influential contributors to this tradition was Ernest Burgess, a graduate of the University of Chicago (PhD in 1913), and later a professor of sociology at the same institution (in 1916).
+Among the many influential contributors to this tradition was Ernest Burgess, a graduate of the University of Chicago (PhD in 1913), and later an Assistant Professor of Sociology at the same institution (in 1916).

 The typical processes of the expansion of the city can best be illustrated, perhaps, by a series of concentric circles, which may be numbered to designate both the successive zones of urban extension and the types of areas differentiated in the process of expansion…The chart brings out clearly the main fact of expansion, namely, the tendency of each inner zone to extend its area by the invasion of the next outer zone.
 This aspect of expansion may be calls succession, a process which has been studied in detail in plant ecology.